Last published 18 Feb 2019

 Appealing decisions or actions

-Tenants who live in headleased properties may appeal decisions in the same way as tenants living in properties owned by FACS.
+Tenants who live in headleased properties may appeal decisions in the same way as tenants living in properties owned by DCJ.
 That is, if a client disagrees with a decision we have made, they are encouraged to speak to their Client Service Officer to seek a resolution of those concerns.
 The next step, if they still believe an incorrect decision was made, is to ask for a formal review of the decision.